Contesting a Will Due to Alzheimer's in New York

 • Information about the favored beneficiary's role in the family.

-• Any records of suspicious financial transactions during the decedent's later years.
+• Any records of suspicious financial transactions in the decedent's later years.

 Attorney Albert Goodwin